spectrocloud/librarium/packages/docs/content/08-user-management/1-user-authentication.md

 fullWidth: false
 ---
 # Overview

+Palette supports two types of user authentication methods for its users:
+# Using Authorization Token
+  * All requests must be authenticated with an API token that are passed using the HTTP request header `Authorization`.
+  * Activated users can use the `/auth/authenticate` API to authenticate and obtain the Authorization token.
+  * Every authorization token is valid for 15 min.
+  * To refresh the token use: `GET /v1/auth/refresh/:token`

+# Using API Key
 Palette enables secure authentication and authorization for API with the help of API Keys.
 This is the method of accessing the API without referring to the actual user.
 The API key will be part of individual API requests to identify and authorize the request.
-This is a relatively more straightforward method of authentication.
+This is a relatively more straight forward method of authentication.

 ## Scope of Palette API Keys:
 * Tenant admin can create an API Key for any of his users.